 - Enter your project ID in the Project field, as the following example

-If you enter the name of a project that has not been approved (or entitled) by Apigee, then the wizard displays the following error:
+If you enter the name incorrectly, or try to use a project that has not been approved (or entitled) by Apigee, then the wizard displays the following error:

 Click Get Started.

-Apigee displays a list of the tasks you will perform to configure your new cluster and deploy an API proxy.
+Apigee displays a list of the tasks you will perform to configure your new instance and deploy an API proxy.

 Each task is initially in a "Not configured" status, but you will change that shortly.